dcreutz/SQM-Visualizer/README.md

 ## User guide

-The main features of the SQM Visualizer are documented in the [user guide](UserGuide.MD) contributed by Alan Creutz.
+Many features are documented in the [user guide](UserGuide.MD) contributed by Alan Creutz.

 ## Installation (Standalone)